MicrosoftDocs/memdocs/memdocs/intune/configuration/macos-device-features-settings.md

 - **SSO app extension type**: Choose the type of SSO app extension.
 Your options:

   - **Not configured**: App extensions aren't used.
 To disable an app extension, switch the SSO app extension type to **Not configured**.
-  - **Microsoft Entra ID**: Uses the Microsoft Enterprise SSO plug-in, which is a redirect-type SSO app extension.
-This plug-in provides SSO for Active Directory accounts across all macOS applications that support [Apple's Enterprise Single Sign-On](https://developer.apple.com/documentation/authenticationservices) feature.
+  - **Microsoft Azure AD**: Uses the Microsoft Entra ID Enterprise SSO plug-in, which is a redirect-type SSO app extension.
+This plug-in provides SSO for on-premises Active Directory accounts across all macOS applications that support [Apple's Enterprise Single Sign-On](https://developer.apple.com/documentation/authenticationservices) feature.
 Use this SSO app extension type to enable SSO on Microsoft apps, organization apps, and websites that authenticate using Microsoft Entra ID.

     The SSO plug-in acts as an advanced authentication broker that offers security and user experience improvements.